itsjunetime/smserver/README.md

 - Viewing image attachments in browser
 - Saving image attachments to device
 - Sending iMessages remotely, without on-device interaction
+- Sending all types of attachments from desktop
 - Authentication to protect against spying eyes
 - Ability to permanently change passwords and default values
 - Background operation of server (app doesn't always have to be in the foreground)